prashantsmore/xtreamteam/README.md

 ### Near Vision Create an app that will build a basic framework for the far vision
-    <br>allow beneficiaries to sign up and receive a QR Code
+    - Allow beneficiaries to sign up and receive an ID in the system and use QR Code technology to identify themselves in the system.
-    <br>allow donors to donate money to the organization
+    - Allow donors to donate money to the organization.
-    <br>allow the NGO to assign the money to each beneficiary
+    - Allow the Non-Profit organization to assign the money to each beneficiary.

 ### Team Members<br>
-Prashant More: Product Owner/ Developer <br>
+- **Prashant More**: Product Owner/ Developer
-Alexander Giannini: Scrum Master/ Developer<br>
+- **Alexander Giannini**: Scrum Master/ Developer
-Juan Valladares: Developer <br>
+- **Juan Valladares**: Developer
-Anup Shetye: Developer <br>
+- **Anup Shetye**: Developer
-Manav Agarwal: Developer <br>
+- **Manav Agarwal**: Developer

 ### Stake Holders: